top of page

 COLLECTIONS

-MUMOK - Museum Ludwig, Vienna, Austria
+MUMOK – Museum Moderner Kunst Stiftung Ludwig, Vienna, Austria

-Musee d’Art et d’Industrie, Saint-Etienne, France
+Musée d’Art et d’Industrie, Saint-Étienne, France

 National Gallery of Bulgaria, Sofia